RTH-tools/crisprroots/README.md

 If you use CRISPRroots in your publication please cite:
 **CRISPRroots: on- and off-target assessment of RNA-seq data in CRISPR-Cas9 edited cells**
-Corsi GI, Gadekar VP, Gorodkin J, Seemann SE. _Submitted_.
+Corsi GI, Gadekar VP, Gorodkin J, Seemann SE. *Nucleic Acids Research (2021, in press)*.

 ## Contact